 Like all fair certification schemes, Fair for Life guarantees decent working conditions and a ‘fair trade fund’ to benefit local families and community life.
-The fund is an additional amount of money that the community themselves decide where to invest.
-In 2016, Pukka’s total community fair trade fund contributions came to £89,000 and in 2017, it rose to £148,000.
+The fund is made up of fair premiums, paid by Pukka when we purchase ingredients, that the community themselves decide where to invest.

-As you would expect with suppliers from many different countries, the social needs and the uses of the funds are very diverse.
+As you would expect with suppliers from many different countries, the social needs and the uses of the fair premiums are very diverse.
 For many communities, the priority is to keep increasing production and improving the quality of the fair certified produce.
-For example, farmers in India, Turkey and China have all chosen to invest in producing compost, whereas in Bosnia and Hungary they have used the fund to invest in improved herb drying facilities.
+For example, farmers in India, Turkey and China have all chosen to invest in producing compost, whereas in Bosnia and Hungary they have used the premiums to invest in improved herb drying facilities.

-For others, the fund is best spent on improving their working conditions.
+For others, the premiums are best spent on improving their working conditions.
 Interestingly, FairWild licorice collectors in Spain, Georgia and Kazakhstan all came up with the same idea of investing in a caravan, where they can take shelter from the searing heat of the sun.
 This gives an insight into the habitat of wild licorice and the hard work that goes into harvesting its roots.

-In other communities, the fair trade fund is an opportunity to meet their basic needs, such as building and repairing roads and bridges in Vietnam, or firewood for heating during the winter in Bosnia and Poland.
+In other communities, the fair premiums are an opportunity to meet more basic needs, such as building and repairing roads and bridges in Vietnam, or firewood for heating during the winter in Bosnia and Poland.
 Farmers in India have purchased woollen blankets for the winter months.
 In Bosnia and Georgia, the collectors decided to use the money to fund dental treatment.
-In Georgia, we were greeted on a recent supplier visit by a family of licorice collectors with huge smiles sparkling with golden crowns, evidently very happy with their share of the fair trade fund.
+In Georgia, we were greeted on a recent supplier visit by a family of licorice collectors with huge smiles sparkling with golden crowns, evidently very happy.

 Author: Marin Anastasov